 Suppose a chunk of space rock the size of a refrigerator pounds into the sidewalk at the corner of Maple and King, Impact Earth will tell users how far away they need to scuttle to be safe.

-And, should the interested party be lounging on a beach and want to ruin a perfectly good holiday, the calculator will also generate a tsunami wave height should the asteroid splashdown in the ocean.
+Should the interested party be lounging on a beach and want to ruin a perfectly good holiday, the calculator will also generate a tsunami wave height if the asteroid splashdown is in the ocean.

 An Impact Simulation